omgnetwork/dev-portal/docs/transaction-request-flow.md

 <!-- GITHUB SOURCE FOR THIS CONTENT: https://github.com/omisego/ewallet/blob/master/docs/guides/transaction_request_flow.md -->

-## Introduction
+## Overview

 Transaction requests are a way to create pre-transactions with only one side (either sender or receiver).
-That pre-transaction will become a full transaction once the other side has consumed it.
+The pre-transaction becomes a full transaction once the other side has consumed it.

 Here is a quick example to give you a better idea of how it works:

 1. Alice generates a transaction request to receive 10 OMG.
 The transaction request ID can be embedded in a QR code to provide a better user experience.
 2. Alice shows her QR code to Bob.
-3. Bob scans it, see the transaction request, updates some parts of it if needed, finalizes it and sends 10 OMG to Alice.
+3. Bob scans it, see the transaction request, updates some parts of it if needed, finalizes it, and sends 10 OMG to Alice.

 That's the simple version.
 Transaction requests come with a bunch of options to make them as flexible as possible.

-## A look at transaction requests
+## Configuring transaction requests

 When creating transaction requests, a certain number of fields are optional but allow the configuration of the request.
 Walking through those fields is a good way to get a better understanding.